 Lowe Turner & Elizabeth Ashe

-Located at Woodsboro Bank starting August 25 then the Great Frederick Fair from Sept 10-18
+Located at Woodsboro Bank through Sept 10 then the Great Frederick Fair from through September 18

 When we thought about carousels, we thought about the circular movement, the twinkling lights, nostalgic time with family, and brassy music.
 When we thought of how the carousel horse must feel, we imagined it embodied in the opposite way — stillness, and the sky in motion.
 Vince is a nod to Vincent van Gogh’s “Starry Night,” where our horse is the medium between spectator and rider — churning the night sky at a wild gallop, with black-eyed susans and a few Maryland beetles underfoot.